rocketcode-dev/content/content/draft/every-tech-document/every-tech-document.md

 * Slave -- better to use secondary, copy, duplicate, redundant node, worker, follower
 * Grandfathered -- term has racist origins, so it's better to say "legacy status" or "exempt"

-Because these problematic terms were widely used in established technologies, they aren't always avoidable.
-Most long-standing server packages have now established synonyms, but the original word remains for backwards compatibility.
-Don't sweat it: clarity is also inclusivity.
-If a synonym is now available, favour it but include a short explanation, e.g. "In version 9.11.0, BIND 9 added 'primary' and 'secondary' as synonyms to 'master' and 'slave'."
+Because these problematic terms have been widely used in established technologies for decades, they aren't always avoidable.

+Most long-standing software packages now have established synonyms, but the original word is still widely used and remains for backwards compatibility.
+Favour the inclusive language, and include a short explanation, e.g. "In version 9.11.0, BIND 9 added 'primary' and 'secondary' as synonyms to 'master' and 'slave'."

 ### Idiomatic is not inclusive

-Imagine seeing a document peppered with references to American Football, 1980s Bill Murray's movie quotes, and measures in miles and fahrenheit.
+Imagine seeing a document peppered with references to American Football, 1980s Bill Murray movie quotes, and measures in miles and fahrenheit.
 Then another doument peppered with Cricket references, Dev Anand movie quotes, and numbers in lakh and crore.

 Chances are, one of those documents is going to be confusing to you.
 For some readers, both will be.